iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 •Formal Education: Math, Physical and Biological Sciences, Electronics and Communication Engineering.
 Avid reader.
 I study other subjects through self study.
 I have exposure to most of them.

 High achiever, internally motivated personality.
-I have exposure to almost everything in this world
+Not your typical just want a job to live a life type guy.

 ---------------------------------------------------------------------
 Most recent Co-curricular & Scholastic Achievements